 According to the Independent, 9 out of 10 ambulance trusts in England are currently operating at the highest demand level 4, formerly known as ‘black alert’.
 The Trust has now stated that for some 999 callers, who are deemed urgent but not life-threatening, an ambulance will no longer be sent until a paramedic has spoken to the patient and confirmed that one is needed.

-Use the 111 service in non-life-threatening situations
+Use the 111 service in non-life threatening situations

-If you are a Telecare24 customer and you trigger your alarm for medical help, please do not be offended if we ask you to phone 111 if you are able to do so.
-We may be able to contact 111 on your behalf however, due to patient confidentiality, it is likely that 111 will need to contact you back directly.
+If you are a Telecare24 customer and you raise your alarm to get medical help, please do not take offence if we ask you to call 111 if you can.
+We may be able to call 111 on your behalf; however, due to confidentiality, it is likely 111 will need to contact you directly.

 If you have already spoken to 111 and feel as though your situation has worsened, raise your alarm again and let us know.
 In such cases, we may try to contact your keyholders or the emergency services on your behalf.
 If your situation is life-threatening, you should call 999 if you are able to do so.

 Our customers can be sure that help is always at hand

 As a Telecare24 customer, you can be sure that we will continue to answer your calls for help as quickly as possible when you trigger your careline alarm.

 If you haven’t already, please let us know who your keyholders are so we can contact them in an emergency.
 If you do not have any keyholders, you can also tell us your next of kin who we will notify if we need to call 999.
 We also have each client’s doctor’s details and can contact your GP if needed.
 Your GP can then call you back directly for additional reassurance.

 Thank you for taking the time to read this article.
 We hope you found it useful.
 For more information, visit our blog page.